Policies and Procedures

 • A person must not dive or jump until the previous person has reached the diving well ladder to leave the water;

 • Diving or jumping is not permitted from the sides of the diving boards.
-All dives or jumps must be straight forward and from an upright position;

 • Only one (1) bounce on the board is permitted; and